CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 - Day of the Week: MTWTFSS
 - Movie Title

+A subset of the features will be the individual sample/unit of analysis in this project.
+TBD based on an iterative process using Linear Regression modeling to find the feature or features that best fit the model.

 ## Target
 Can this be a target?
 Ave Daily Revenue for total days released - like per square foot sales Or The target will be daily box office revenue.